 Neither – unlike the scheme for the Church of England which receives both.
 We have received generous grants from Historic England (which is ultimately funded by the Government) and the Heritage Lottery Fund, but we have to bid annually for these, case by case.

 Many of our chapels have local volunteers who help care and maintain our buildings.
 A full-time Local Community Officer supports the volunteers of all twenty chapels.

 As we work to achieve financial sustainability over the next three years, we are working closely with Historic England to ensure that our new strategy remains on track.
 To help us achieve our outcomes, The Trust is currently working in partnership with the Churches Conservation Trust who provide support and advice to the HCT on a daily basis.

 This support is made up of a HCT Local Community Officer who supports the volunteers with the day to day management of the chapels,three Estate Officers who arrange regular maintenance, and advices on minor repairs and larger building projects; a Finance Officer, and the management team of the CCT who advice the Trustees on governance and management of the Trust and the new strategy.

 No, but we hope you will leave a donation towards upkeep.
 For group visits or guided tours there may be a charge.
 At concerts and events admission charges and ticketing may apply.

-Will you take on more chapels?
+Will you take on more buildings?